home

 Mission

-The foundation, touched by the spirit of all the musicians who seek to present and preserve jazz music, will strive diligently to illuminate the pathway to a long-lasting, deep appreciation of jazz music, in all its forms and hues.
+The foundation, touched by the spirit of all the musicians who seek to present and preserve American music, strived diligently to illuminate the pathway to a long-lasting, deep appreciation of music, in all its forms and hues.

 The foundation is a Nebraska non-profit, tax-exempt 501(c)(3) organization recognized by the Internal Revenue Service and the Nebraska Department of Revenue.
 Gifts to the foundation are tax deductible in accordance with IRS rules and regulations governing donations to charities.